sinrabanse/Practicum_project_3/README.md

 # Practicum_project_3
 My third project from Practicum course

+What was used in the project: Python, Jupyter notebook.
+Libraries: pandas, matplotlib, seaborn.

 Project Description

 I'm an analyst at Crankshaft List.
 Hundreds of free advertisements for used vehicles are published on our site every day.
 I need to study data collected over the last few years and determine which factors influence the price of a vehicle.